h2oai/h2o-3/h2o-docs/src/product/cloud-integration/kubernetes.rst

 After H2O is started, there must be a way for H2O nodes to "find" themselves and form a cluster.
 This is the role of the `headless service <https://kubernetes.io/docs/concepts/services-networking/service/#headless-services>`__.
 This approach works on all major Kubernetes clusters without any additional permissions required.

+For reproducibility, resource limits and requests should always be set to equal values.

 Headless Service
 ~~~~~~~~~~~~~~~~